scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 {% endtabs %}

 In this example we create a form asking for name and surname of a user and then redirect the user to a greeting page.
 Notice the use of `cask.Response`.
-The `cask.Response` type allows user to set the status code, headers and cookies.
-The default content type in case of `String` returning endpoint method is `text/plain`, set it to `text/html` in order for browser to display the form correctly.
+The `cask.Response` type allows the user to set the status code, headers and cookies.
+The default content type for an endpoint method returning a `String` is `text/plain`.
+Set it to `text/html` in order for the browser to display the form correctly.

-The `formEndpoint` endpoint reads the form data using `name` and `surname` parameters.
+The `formEndpoint` endpoint reads the form data using the `name` and `surname` parameters.
 The names of parameters must be identical to the field names of the form.

 ## Handling JSON-encoded input

-JSON fields are handled in the same way as form fields, except that `cask.PostJson` annotation is used.
+JSON fields are handled in the same way as form fields, except that we use the `@cask.PostJson` annotation.
 The fields will be read into the endpoint method arguments.

 {% tabs web-server-input-2 class=tabs-scala-version %}